Flying across multiple time zones affects your body’s circadian rhythms (your body’s internal clock) leaving you with jet lag disorder.

 But which way you travel can make a difference in how much you suffer from the effects of jet lag.

 But do you get jet lag from New York to London and if so, how long might it take you before your body adjusts to the new timezone?

-How long does jet lag last from USA to UK?
-The usual rule of thumb is that it takes the average person 1 day to get over every 1-2 hours of time change.
-So from the east coast it should take roughly 3 days to recover from jet lag before your body feels in sync with the UK clock.
+The Quick Answer: How long does jet lag last from USA to UK?
+The usual rule of thumb is that it takes the average person 1 day to get over every 1-2 hours of time zone crossed.
+So from the east coast of the US it should take roughly 3 days to recover from jet lag before your body feels in sync with the UK clock.
 From the west coast it could take 4-5 days before you feel completely normal.

-Traveling east is always worse for experiencing jet lag than traveling west.
-This is because the body clock adapts easier to experiencing longer days, such as when you fly from the UK to New York, than it does to shorter days, as it does when flying from New York to the UK.
+Flying east is always worse for experiencing jet lag than flying west.
+This is because the body clock adapts easier to experiencing longer days, such as when you fly from the UK to New York, than it does to shorter days which it does when flying from New York to the UK.

 So when you fly back home from the UK you should feel better sooner.

-How to reduce jet lag flying from the US to the UK
+How to get over jet lag US to UK?

 Book an earlier flight

 Most flights from the USA and Canada to the UK leave in the evening.
 They fly overnight and arrive early in the morning.
 This means you lose a night’s sleep and have to survive the whole day (if you can) before going to bed.
 This can extend the effect of jet lag and therefore take longer to get over it.

 There are some flights that leave the USA in the morning so you arrive in the UK in the early evening local time.
 If you can book one of these it will definitely help.
 You won’t avoid jet lag but you will get over jet lag quicker and you won’t feel like death by missing a night’s sleep either.